swiftlang/swift-driver/README.md

 Building with the toolchain is easy, set the toolchain in Xcode: Menu Bar > Xcode > Toolchains > select your toolchain

 Running the driver requires setting the TOOLCHAINS environment variable.
-This tells xcrun which toolchain to use, on darwin xcrun is used to find tools.
+This tells xcrun which toolchain to use (on darwin xcrun is used to find tools).
 This variable is the name of the toolchain and not the path (ex: `Swift Development Snapshot`).
-Important note: xcrun is lower priority than SWIFT_EXEC_*_EXEC family of environment variables, tools directory, and for anything in the same directory as the driver (This includes a driver installed in a toolchain).
-Even though TOOLCHAINS is not highest priority it's a convenient one change for running the xctest suite against a custom toolchain.
+Important note: xcrun lookup is lower priority than the SWIFT_EXEC_*_EXEC family of environment variables, the tools directory, and any tools in the same directory as the driver (This includes a driver installed in a toolchain).
+Even though TOOLCHAINS is not highest priority it's a convenient way to run the xctest suite using a custom toolchain.

 #### Preparing a Linux docker for debug